Energy Demand Forecasting

 The need for better energy forecasting is clear — but it isn’t always clear how to achieve that goal.
 In what follows, we’ll review some of the biggest recent changes in the energy-forecasting space, and show you a path forward for our industry.

-The New Landscape for Energy Forecasting
+The New Landscape for Energy Demand Analysis and Forecasting

 We live in “disruptive” times, yet few industries face as many transformational forces as the energy sector.
 The EU recently announced a European Green Deal — an unprecedented plan to become a climate-neutral continent by 2050.
 Completing the sweeping changes necessary to accomplish that goal will make accurate energy forecasting far more challenging, while simultaneously making it increasingly important.
-To understand the future of energy forecasting, it’s vital to start with an understanding of the direction — or directions — in which our sector is now being pulled.
+To understand the future of forecasting electric demand, it’s vital to start with an understanding of the direction — or directions — in which our sector is now being pulled.

 Shifting Patterns of Demand

 Since 2000, global energy demand has collectively increased by 70%, while simultaneously falling in 18 of the 30 member countries in the International Energy Agency.
 In the EU, both generation and consumption have been relatively flat over the previous decade.
 Experts attribute this drop to improvements in energy efficiency, especially LED light bulbs.
 But they also suggest demand could come roaring back as the transportation and heating sectors begin to run on electric power.
 Even if demand returns, however, it won’t necessarily stabilize.
 It’s more likely that the trends we’re now seeing — demand waning in some places, and surging in others — represent a kind of new normal.
 Demand could continue to fall for years to come, then suddenly spike in the wake of a technological breakthrough or legislative milestone — and that new spike might itself ripple through the world economy unevenly, leaving some countries using far more electricity than others.
-The new reality isn’t necessarily one of increased or decreased demand, but rather one of volatility and change — and to adapt and survive, energy producers will urgently need forecasting capabilities that can account for and flexibly adapt to local, regional, and global shifts in energy usage.
+The new reality isn’t necessarily one of increased or decreased demand, but rather one of volatility and change — and to adapt and survive, energy producers will urgently need accurate forecasts that can account for and flexibly adapt to local, regional, and global shifts in energy usage.

 Challenging Sustainability Requirements

 Individuals, businesses, governments, and the international community as a whole are all setting goals to source increasing amounts of power from renewables.
 For instance, EU member countries have committed to meeting 32% of their energy needs with renewables by 2030, which will require a drastic increase in solar and wind within a decade.
-There are many drivers behind the demand for renewable energy: the desire to “decarbonize” the power grid, the need to keep energy costs low, and the uncertain future of non-renewable energy sources, among others.
+There are many drivers behind the demand for renewable energy: the desire to “decarbonize” the power grid, the need to keep electricity prices low, and the uncertain future of non-renewable energy sources, among others.
 Whether because of market forces or regulatory requirements, it now seems certain in coming months and years, more and more of our energy will come from wind, solar, hydro, and other sustainable sources.
 For energy producers, the rise of renewables involves more than switching from one source of power to another.
 It means learning to adapt to energy supplies that fluctuate, both predictably and unpredictably, in ways that don’t always map clearly onto cycles of demand.
 That’s making it more important than ever to have access to hour-by-hour forecasting tools that take into account the interactions between local and regional weather patterns and shifts in both supply and demand.

 Changing Consumer Landscape